 Shortlisted for the Man Booker International Prize 2019

-Recipient of an Authors’ Foundation Grant from the Society of Authors 2018
+Recipient of an Authors’ Foundation Grant, Society of Authors (2018)

-I’ve been commissioned for writing, talks and performances by the Wellcome Collection, Tate Modern, the British Library and English PEN, and I’ve given readings and been part of discussions at the Southbank Centre, Edinburgh International Book Festival, Ledbury Poetry Festival, Foyles Charing Cross, and elsewhere.
+I’ve been commissioned for writing, talks and performances by the Wellcome Collection, Tate Modern, the British Library, English PEN, Wapping Project, Grand Union Gallery and Arusha Gallery, and I’ve given readings and been part of discussions at the Southbank Centre, Edinburgh International Book Festival, Ledbury Poetry Festival, Foyles Charing Cross, and elsewhere.